CyberStefNef/react-typed-date/README.md

 2. Type numbers to replace the segment value
 3. Use arrow keys to navigate between segments (← →)
 4. Use up/down arrows (↑ ↓) to increment/decrement values
-5. Press "/" to jump to the next segment

 ## API Reference